 Add different changed files to Staging

-Above we just added a single file to staging, what if there will be multiple file to add.
+Above we just added a single file to staging, what if there will be multiple files to add.
 This can be easily achieved by using git add <file> <file>.

-To add multiple file, type git add CustomerData_IND.txt CustomerData_UK.txt
+To add multiple files, type git add CustomerData_IND.txt CustomerData_UK.txt

 Output: Mentioned two files are now added to staging.